 Concentration in Educational Technologies

-Educational technology is one of the fastest developing fields
+Educational Technologies is one of the fastest developing fields

 of study today.
 It refers to the use of modern digital devices,

 software, web resources, and computers to enhance the teaching and

 As a student in this major, you will develop advanced skills in